The list in brief ↴

 The best laminator overall

-The Fellowes Saturn 3i Laminator tops my list of the best laminators because it's one of the fastest to warm up (one minute) but laminates quickly (under a minute for A4).
+The Fellowes Saturn 3i Laminator tops my list of the best laminators because it's one of the fastest to warm up (from 30 seconds) but laminates quickly (under a minute for A4).
 As a bonus, it can handle A3 documents, making it ideal for creatives looking to keep art prints safe and clean.
-It also has a quite unique 'jam free' system and its auto reverse mechanism to reversed and realign docs.
+It also has a quite unique 'jam free' system and an auto reverse mechanism to reverse and realign any docs that have been misfed into it.

 The best basic laminator

 This is my pick as the best laminator for versatility and speed.
 It can laminate A4 and both 3 mil and 5 mil (though it lacks a manual switch to swap).
-It heats up under two minutes and can handle both hot and cold lamination for heat sensitive documents.
+It heats up under two minutes and can handle both hot and cold lamination for heat sensitive documents, although you'll need separate cold pouches for cold lamination.
 I found it to be quiet, and with a speed of 340mm/min, it's a fast device for those who need to get through lots of documents.
 There's an ABS jam release button for quickly unsticking documents, which should extend life.
-It comes with a round-corner trimmer and paper cutter for tidying the finish
+It comes with a round-corner trimmer, which is nice for avoiding sharp edges, and a paper cutter for tidying the finish.

 The best value laminator